AlexMercedCoder/tutorialblog/content/blog/2021/1/understandingdeployment/index.md

 - When deploying to Netlify or Vercel if you don't know what the build command is check your package.json file's script section.
 Also if you are not sure what directory the final build goes into, run the build command locally and see what the result is.

 - If your deployment isn't working... logs are your best friend!
-All platforms have logs during project build and when the project runs so treat that as your first line of defense in determining
+All platforms have logs during project build and when the project runs so treat that as your first line of defense in determining what issues you may have with your deployment.